top of page

 • ...and many more

-Below you will see photos and read the stories of pets whose lives were greatly improved by the donations provided to the HHPF.
-Their success would not have been possible without your generous donations.
+Below you will see photos and read the stories of pets whose lives were greatly improved thanks to community support.
+Their success would not have been possible without your generous donations to the Healing Hearts and Paws Fund (now named Lovebug's Legacy).

 POPO'S STORY